Gigantua/Chess_Movegen/README.md

-# Chess_Movegen
+# Chess Movegen
-Comparison of state of the art chess sliding piece lookups
+State of the art comparison of chess sliding piece algorithms